 8. Glossary of breast cancer terminology – An excellent A to Z list of terms and words you may come across during your breast cancer journey, and what they mean (on the Breast Cancer Now website).

-9. Information about breast cancer treatment – If you would like to know more information about diagnosis, tests, staging and grades of breast cancer and treatment then you may wish to download (or order a hard copy to be sent to you in the post) the Breast Cancer Now Booklet called The Best Treatment Your Guide to Breast Cancer Treatment.
+9. If you would like to read more information about your diagnosis, such as what the terminology means, the types, grades and stages the have a look at this Breast Cancer Now section on diagnosis.
+And for Information about breast cancer treatment – more information about diagnosis, tests, staging and grades of breast cancer and treatment then you may wish to download (or order a hard copy to be sent to you in the post) the Breast Cancer Now Booklet Treating Primary Breast Cancer.

 “This booklet sets out the standards of care that women undergoing treatment for early breast cancer can expect in England and Wales.
 It explains the diagnosis and treatment of early breast cancer, which is breast cancer that has not spread beyond the breast and armpit lymph nodes.
 It talks through the care that women diagnosed with breast cancer may experience.”